They were ex-fishermen mostly, but to say they’d chosen a safer life ashore would be a lie.

 Still, it was a friendly relationship and the ‘harmless cranks’ left their glider behind when they went back to Ohio.
 Orville would later write to Tate:

 “As I remember, when we came back to Kitty Hawk in 1901, Irene and Pauline were wearing dresses made from the sateen wing coverings of our first machine.”

-Having learned much from the successes and failures of their 1900 experiments, the Wrights returned to Kitty Hawk in 1901 and 1902, bringing ever-larger and more refined gliders and building a semi-permanent shed to protect them at big Kill Devil Hill, four miles south of Kitty Hawk.
+Having learned much from the successes and failures of their 1900 experiments, the Wrights returned to Kitty Hawk in 1901 and 1902, bringing ever-larger and more refined gliders and building a semi-permanent shed to protect them at big Kill Devil Hill.

 By the end of 1901 they’d uncovered the many shortcomings of the aeronautical knowledge they’d been using.
 By 1902, they’d built a larger and more advanced glider – one that would, at last, be able to lift them into the air.